 Stem cells are ‘master’ cells from which all other cells, tissues, and organs in the body are derived.
 Although present in large quantities in the developing fetus, stem cells begin to diminish soon after birth.
 There are almost no circulating stem cells in adult blood.
 Cord blood is the only non-invasive method of collecting early stage fetal and embryonic stem cells from an individual.

 Scientists have harnessed the ability of stem cells to turn into any other cell type in the body to replace damaged or missing cells, an approach that is collectively referred to as “cell therapy”.
-To date, over 50 life-threatening diseases, including cancers and genetic disorders have been treated with stem cells, with many additional diseases being researched.
-Click here to learn more about stem cell applications and how they can help your child in the future.
+To date, over 80 life-threatening diseases, including cancers and genetic disorders have been treated with stem cells, with many additional diseases being researched.
+Learn more about current stem cell applications and how they can help your child in the future.

 Cord blood stem cells from your baby will be a perfect match to him/her when it is needed.
 Harvesting of cord blood is safer and more efficient than harvesting bone marrow from a donor.
 Once banked, it will become readily available whenever needed, with little or no chance of rejection.
 Furthermore, cord blood stem cells are not only a perfect match to your baby, but it has an increased probability of a match for the baby’s siblings and can potentially be used for the baby’s parents or grandparents.